Cuz77/segmentation-and-conversion-prediction/README.md

 This project has been created as a part of the Nanodegree Data Scientist program.
 The project was driven by two primary questions: How does the company's customer base compare to the general population of Germany, and what is the conversion level for the target audience of the given marketing campaign?
 Addressing these questions required a comprehensive analysis of demographic data, with the ultimate goal of enhancing the company's marketing efforts through targeted customer segmentation and predictive modeling.

+ An [article](https://medium.com/@belibels/data-science-approach-to-marketing-strategies-customer-segmentation-and-campaign-conversion-cfc08086b97a) has been posted on Medium to share the findings.

 ## Dependencies